 DiCenzo and his wife Klio were married in 2012.

 Jason Falcon is in his 12th season of coaching.
-He will work with the Crusader hitters and assist in recruiting efforts.
+His primary focus is working with the Crusader hitters and assisting in recruiting efforts.

 Falcon was the head coach at Clark University in Worcester, MA from 1999-2015 where he managed all aspects of the team.
 In 2010, Falcon led the 91-year old program to just its second winning season in school history, while producing a pair of all-conference players.

 He was also the head coach of the North Shore Navigators of the New England Collegiate Baseball League (NECBL) from 2007-2009 where he posted a 72-53 record at the helm and was named Manager of the Year in 2007.

 Falcon also had coaching stops with the Lowell All-Americans of the NECBL as a pitching coach (2006), Team USA International as the head baseball coach and recruiting coordinator (1999-2006) and UMass Boston as an assistant coach.